 SCHOLARSHIPS & BURSARIES FOR CURRENT RESIDENTS

 Scholarships and bursaries are available to current residents on the basis of academic excellence, financial need and contribution to the community life of Lincoln.
+Applications for scholarships are now open.
+We have a limited number of university student accommodation places for 2020.
+Apply today so you don’t miss out.

 Lincoln is also committed to supporting Indigenous students through our Indigenous Living Allowance bursary.